Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

 This project successfully demonstrates the construction of an end-to-end, serverless data engineering pipeline on AWS for Spotify data analytics.
 By ingesting raw data, performing robust ETL transformations with AWS Glue and PySpark, enabling ad-hoc querying with Amazon Athena, and delivering insights through Amazon QuickSight, we've showcased a practical approach to turning data into valuable knowledge.
 This pipeline not only provides a framework for analyzing music trends but also serves as a testament to the power and flexibility of cloud-based data solutions.

 ## 📜 License
-This project's code is licensed under the MIT License.
-Please see the `LICENSE` file for more details.
+This project is licensed under the [MIT License](LICENSE).Please see the `LICENSE` file for more details.
 The dataset used is under the CC0: Public Domain license, as specified by its Kaggle source.

----
+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/Subhajit-Chowdhury/Spotify_Data-Engineering-using-AWS/issues) or submit a PR.

 ## 🛠 How to Use This Project